learn-co-curriculum/python-intro-to-strings/README.md

 ## Working with text

 A lot of information in the world is in the form of text.
-And if we want to capture this information, and operate on it we should become familiar with an entire datatype in Python dedicated to it: the string.
+If we want to capture this information and operate on it, we should become familiar with an entire datatype in Python dedicated to it: the string.

 **Note:** *If you are viewing this in markdown format (files that end in .md), the first gray box will show the **input** and what follows is the **output**.
 The rest of the lab(s) will follow this pattern, but we've marked the input for the first few examples with a comment.*